Does your company have a cybersecurity policy? If so, when’s the last time you updated it?

 Your security and compliance teams need to be aware of any changes that could affect your organization’s cybersecurity platform.

-Anytime there’s regulatory change, your organization should host a policy review to determine the impact of these regulations and make any necessary changes to your cybersecurity policy.
+Anytime there’s a regulatory change, your organization should host a policy review to determine the impact of these regulations and make any necessary changes to your cybersecurity policy.
 Keep in mind how long these changes will take to implement and how they might affect other business operations.

 Don’t wait for an audit or the date of your next scheduled policy review.
 By immediately investigating the impact of the change and adapting your policies, you can support a smoother transition for your organization when the new law takes effect.